 The Project Priorities result from the LRTP's Cost Feasible Plan and are reviewed with the public and the TPO board and advisory committees annually.
 Once adopted by the TPO board, the Project Priorities are given to FDOT to develop the Five-Year Work Program.
 From the Five-Year Work Program, the TPO develops the Transportation Improvement Program (TIP), which contains all transportation programs and projects scheduled during the next five-year cycle.
-The TIP is revised annually and is available, in interactive format, on the TPO's V website at www.ecrc.org/FLALTPO.
+The TIP is revised annually and is available, in interactive format, on the TPO's website.